Cara Delevingne

-Cara Jocelyn Delevingne (/ˈkɑːrə ˌdɛləˈviːn/ KAH-rə-_-DEL-ə-VEEN; born 12 August 1992) is an English model and actress.
-She signed with Storm Management after leaving school in 2009.
+Cara Jocelyn Delevingne (/ˈkɑːrə ˌdɛləˈviːn/ KAH-rə-_-DEL-ə-VEEN; born 12 August 1992) is an English model, actress, and musician.
 Delevingne won Model of the Year at the British Fashion Awards in 2012 and 2014, and has also received three Teen Choice Awards and nominations for a British Independent Film Award and an MTV Movie & TV Award.

 Delevingne started her acting career with a minor role in the 2012 film adaptation of Anna Karenina by Joe Wright.
-Her most notable roles include Margo Roth Spiegelman in the romantic mystery film Paper Towns (2015), the Enchantress in the comic book film Suicide Squad (2016), and Laureline in Luc Besson's Valerian and the City of a Thousand Planets (2017).
+Her notable film roles include Margo Roth Spiegelman in the romantic mystery film Paper Towns (2015), the Enchantress in the comic book film Suicide Squad (2016), and Laureline in Luc Besson's Valerian and the City of a Thousand Planets (2017).

 Early life

-Cara Jocelyn Delevingne was born on 12 August 1992, in Hammersmith, London.
-Her parents are property developer Charles Hamar Delevingne and his wife Pandora Stevens.
-She grew up in Belgravia, London, with two older sisters, including Poppy Delevingne, and a paternal half-brother.
-She has 16 godparents, among them are actress Joan Collins, Eton College provost and former Condé Nast International president Nicholas Coleridge, and Annette "Scruff" Howard from the Howard family.

-Delevingne's maternal grandfather was publishing executive and English Heritage chairman Jocelyn Stevens.
-Her paternal grandmother was Angela Delevingne and her maternal grandmother was Jane Armyne Sheffield, herself a granddaughter of Berkeley Sheffield, 6th Baronet, Lionel Faudel-Phillips, 3rd Baronet, and Armyne Gordon of Huntly, of Clan Gordon, as well as a descendant of the House of de Vere (through Sheffields), the House of Orange-Nassau, French kings, Anglo-Norman kings, and the House of Limburg-Stirum through Mathilde van Limburg Stirum.
-Furthermore, Jane Sheffield was a lady-in-waiting to Princess Margaret.
+Cara Jocelyn Delevingne was born on 12 August 1992, in Hammersmith, London, the youngest daughter of property developer Charles Hamar Delevingne and Pandora Stevens Delevingne.
+Her paternal grandaunt was the courtesan Doris Castlerosse.
+Her maternal grandfather was publishing executive and English Heritage chairman Jocelyn Stevens.
+Her paternal grandmother was Angela Delevingne and her maternal grandmother was Jane Armyne Sheffield, a granddaughter of Lionel Faudel-Phillips, 3rd Baronet.
+She has two elder sisters, Chloe and Poppy, and a paternal half-brother, Alexander Jaffe.

-Delevingne attended the independent Bedales School in Steep, Hampshire from 2003 to 2009.
-She has dyspraxia and found school challenging.
-In June 2015, in an interview with Vogue, Delevingne talked about her battle with depression when she was 15: "I was hit with a massive wave of depression and anxiety and self-hatred, where the feelings were so painful that I would slam my head against a tree to try to knock myself out."
+Delevingne has 16 godparents, including actress Joan Collins and Eton College provost and former Condé Nast International president Nicholas Coleridge.

+Delevingne grew up in Belgravia and, from 2003 to 2009, attended Bedales School, which she found challenging because of her dyspraxia and depression.
+In 2009, she left school and signed as a model with Storm Management.

+Delevingne abused multiple illegal drugs starting during her adolescence, including cannabis, LSD, ketamine, Xanax, GBL, GHB, and cocaine.
+She also dealt illegal drugs during her adolescence.
+In 2022, after her thirtieth birthday, Delevingne participated in a drug rehabilitation program and has maintained sobriety since then.